Ukraine says Russia taking 'colossal losses' in eastern battle

 The bloodiest fighting and worst humanitarian catastrophe of the war have been in Mariupol, an eastern port reduced to a wasteland by two months of Russian bombardment and siege.

-Ukraine says 100,000 civilians are still in the city, which is mostly occupied by Russia.
+Ukraine says 100,000 civilians remain in the city, which is mostly occupied by Russia.
 Hundreds of civilians are holed up with last remaining defenders in underground bunkers beneath a huge steel works.

 Zelenskiy's office said an operation was planned on Friday to get civilians out of the plant, giving no details.